 Brandman University strictly prohibits any form of discrimination against individuals with disabilities in its programs.

 The University seeks to accommodate students with disabilities on an individual basis.
 Students are given reasonable and necessary accommodations based on specific information and assessment data documented by a professional from outside the University, who in the judgment of the University, is qualified to provide such information and assessment.
-The Office of Disability Services makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.
+The Office of Accessible Education and Counseling Services makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.

 Applicants are not required to notify the University of a disability or need for accommodations prior to admission.
 Individuals who need accommodations in order to submit an application are invited to contact Brandman University.

 Following admission, any student who, because of a disability, needs accommodations with respect to any policy, practice, service, or benefit, is requested to notify the University and provide appropriate information including the reason for the request and the specific type of accommodation requested.
 In order to provide the accommodations on a timely basis, it is recommended that new students inform the University of the need for accommodations well in advance of their matriculation.
-Please contact The Office of Disability Services.
+Please contact The Office of Accessible Education and Counseling Services.